 In the end, it creates a foggy effect – the water doesn’t look like water anymore, it looks like fog.
 To emphasise this effect, we could include some solid objects, like rocks so that “the fog” goes around these objects.

 This type of photo only works when there are waves.
-If the sea is calm with a small swell, a long exposure will turn it into a level surface.
+If the sea is calm with a small swell, a long

 The shutter speed required for this one is quite long – at least 20 seconds.
 This effect also looks much better on a zoomed in lens.